fractalmandala/brhatNew/src/routes/dhiti/ancientindianhairstyles.md

 In conclusion, the artistry of hairdressing stood as a treasured tradition in ancient India, where the mastery of intricate braiding and knotting techniques reigned supreme.
 While the accounts of men's hairstyles were less lavishly detailed, occasional glimpses of matted locks hinted at their distinctive allure.
 These diverse hairstyles acted as mirrors, reflecting the cultural and aesthetic sensibilities that flourished during that era, while simultaneously serving as potent tools to enhance the beauty and enchantment of individuals.
 Such has been the captivating power of lustrous, dark tresses, that even the eminent poet Rabindranath Tagore couldn't resist their allure, immortalizing their charm within the verses of his poetic praise.

-_Ma tomai dekhey dekhey _
+> Ma tomai dekhey dekhey<br>

-_Ankhi na firey _
+> Ankhi na firey<br>

-_Tomar duar aji khuley gachchay _
+> Tomar duar aji khuley gachchay<br>

-_Sonar Mandirey _
+> Sonar Mandirey<br>

-_Tomar mukta kesher punja meghey _
+> Tomar mukta kesher punja meghey<br>

-_Lukai ashani,_
+> Lukai ashani,<br>

-_Tomar anchal jholey akash taley _
+> Tomar anchal jholey akash taley<br>

-_Roudra-basani _
+> Roudra-basani

-_“Mother we cannot take our eyes off your beautiful face_
+> “Mother we cannot take our eyes off your beautiful face<br>

-_You have opened your door to all that is beautiful_
+> You have opened your door to all that is beautiful<br>

-_In the dark clouds of your hair are hidden the weapons of destruction _
+> In the dark clouds of your hair are hidden the weapons of destruction<br>

-_Your ‘sāṛī is of the colour of golden sunlight _
+> Your ‘sāṛī is of the colour of golden sunlight<br>

-_Mother, we cannot take our eyes off your beautiful face!”_
+> Mother, we cannot take our eyes off your beautiful face!”

-~ Tagore, translated by Ila Palchoudhuri
+> <cite>Tagore, translated by Ila Palchoudhuri</cite>

-**Footnotes:**
+#### Footnotes and References:

-1. For Tamiḻ words, ISO15919 standard has been used to add diacritics in English transliteration (as opposed to IAST standard which is used elsewhere in the paper for English transliteration of Sanskrit words).** **
+(For Tamiḻ words, ISO15919 standard has been used to add diacritics in English transliteration, as opposed to IAST standard which is used elsewhere in the paper for English transliteration of Sanskrit words.)

-**References: **

 (i) Hairstyles in Ancient Indian Art by K. Krishna Murthy